 It’s enough to make your head spin.

 In this fast-paced digital marketing landscape, the yearly marketing plan is not enough.
-Marketing teams need a more responsive approach.
+And in addition to the traditional planning approaches like market segmentation and competitive analysis, marketing teams need a more responsive approach.

 Agile marketing is the solution.